U.S. Male

-Elvis Presley recording
+Elvis Presley cover

-A year after Jerry Reed's recording, "U.S. Male" was covered by Elvis Presley.
+Jerry Reed recorded and released "U.S. Male" in late 1966 and Elvis Presley recorded his cover of the song in January 1968 for the B-movie Stay Away, Joe.
 It reached number 28 on the U.S. Billboard Hot 100 during the spring of 1968.
-The song was recorded in January 1968 and followed the kind of country-influenced rock and roll sound Presley had already recorded in September 1967 with songs like "Big Boss Man" and "Guitar Man".
+The cover was recorded in January 1968, and did not deviate much from the original, albeit Presley made a track that can more accurately be called country-rock 'n' roll, or rockabilly, a sound that Presley had already used in September 1967, while recording another Jerry Reed original, "Guitar Man".
+In that same recording session, Presley also recorded a relatively unique jazzy blues-rock version of "Big Boss Man" by Jimmy Reed.
 Presley recorded these three songs accompanied by Reed on lead guitar.
 It paved the way for Presley's famous '68 Comeback Special, filmed in June 1968 and broadcast on NBC on December 3, 1968.